LukeMackay117/test/README.md

 # test
 test
-this is the update I was asked to make. code is here
+this is the update I was asked to make. code is here.
+Luke asked me to change this.